Hashael/Secure-Box/README.md

      * limitations under the License.
      */

 Also this proyect may not be finished without the pieces of code obtained from Anders Kalør and Dropbox Inc, each one compiled with the corresponding licenses.

+This is a still growing proyect so any contribution will be much appreciated.
+Feel free to contact me on sak.naxete@gmail.com or contribute with bug fixes or new funcitonality and I will try to answer you/include them as soon as posible.